Fifteen Ways to Show Your Value at Work

 - Get smart.
 Too many people don't understand the basic operation of their companies.
 Familiarize yourself with the organizational chart and reporting structures.
 Study and understand the financials.
 You never know where your life may lead.
 Learn as much as you can along the way, even though what you're learning may not seem relevant at the time.

 - Be a confident innovator.
 When you pitch your ideas to management, be prepared to defend your views and also to receive criticism.
 Management will challenge you simply to test your level of enthusiasm for the idea and its viability.
 There are a lot of variables to consider, and management wants to know you've thought about them.
 If you support your ideas with solid research and show some passion, management will be more likely to embrace your concept.
+Continue to build on your work value with our seminar class on developing "set up" skills.

 - Keep an eye on your e-trail.
 Save all important e-mail and electronic data.
 If you have ever received an e-mail from someone asking you to confirm something, that person is likely covering himself.
 This is not a bad thing, and in many cases can clear up any confusion later.
 Disk space is cheap compared to the trouble it may save you.